 One of 14 children in a poor Quebec family, Dion started out singing in her parents’ bar.
-While still a minor, she was discovered by a famed French-speaking singer.
+While still a minor, she was discovered, which would lead to this impressive career.

 In a 2009 interview with Parade, Shia LaBeouf openly discussed growing up with his “starving artist” parents who were too poor to pull the family out of poverty.
 LaBeouf sought escape and money by starting a stand-up comedy career at ten years old, which put him on the path to stardom.

 “My dad and my mom were both artists who never found an audience for their artwork,” he said in the interview.
 “And so I lived in poverty.
 Now that I’m not poor, I know that is what it was.
 As Hemingway said, you can’t write anything if you’ve never been shot at or been gored by a bull, you know?
 So I look back at that stuff, and I’m grateful.
 It’s like scars.
 You become proud of them.”

 To date, LaBeouf’s movies have earned more than $5.02 billion worldwide, garnering him a net worth of $25 million.